afnog/sse/firewalls/presentation.md

 You probably want to do this for your DNS server.
 How?

 	sudo /sbin/iptables -t raw -A PREROUTING -p udp --dport 53 -j NOTRACK

 ---

+## Standard simple rule set

+This is one of the first things I set up on any new box:

+	iptables -P INPUT ACCEPT
+	iptables -F INPUT
+	iptables -A INPUT -m state --state ESTABLISHED -j ACCEPT iptables -A INPUT -i lo -j ACCEPT iptables -A INPUT -p icmp --icmp-type echo-request -j ACCEPT iptables -A INPUT -p tcp --dport 22 -j ACCEPT iptables -A INPUT -m limit --limit 5/min -j LOG --log-prefix 'Rejected INPUT '

+Check that I can access the server without triggering a "Rejected INPUT" message in the logs, and then lock it down:

+	iptables -P INPUT DROP

+---